Didr0/spotifylstoytmusic/README.md

-# spotifylstoytmusic
+# spotify_to_ytmusic
-transfer liked songs from spotify to ytmusic
+transfer any playlist from spotify to ytmusic

 SETUP